CGM-Benchmark/CGM_Benchmark/Readme.md

 ## License

-This project is under the CC-BY-NC 4.0 license.
-See [LICENSE](./LICENSE).
+This project is under the Creative Commons CC BY 4.0 license.
+See [LICENSE](https://creativecommons.org/licenses/by/4.0/).